ubirch/ubirch-testkit/TestKit.md

 ### Log file
 If a SD card is present, the device will create a `log.txt`-file on the card and write an error log to it.
  This can be useful if you are having trouble with your TestKit.
+If there is no SD card, the device will store the log-file in the GPy's internal flash memory.
+You can read it by downloading the project files from your board's flash memory using the Pymakr `DOWNLOAD` button, if you have configured Pymakr.

 ### Support
 Please feel free to contact [our helpdesk](https://ubirch.atlassian.net/servicedesk/customer/portal/1) for support.